-1 Following the UK's exit from the European Union, references to 'EU-adopted IFRS' in FRS 101 have been changed to 'adopted IFRS' for accounting periods beginning on or after 1 January 2021.
-'Adopted IFRS' is defined within FRS 101 as 'IFRS that has been adopted in the relevant jurisdiction' - For UK entities this refers to 'UK-adopted international accounting standards' (this is the term used within the Companies Act 2006).
+1 'Adopted IFRS' is defined within FRS 101 as 'IFRS that has been adopted in the relevant jurisdiction' - For UK entities this refers to 'UK-adopted international accounting standards' (this is the term used within the Companies Act 2006).
 For the Republic of Ireland this refers to 'EU-adopted IFRS'.
-As these template accounts are presented for a UK company this document will refer only to UK-adopted international accounting standards ("UK-adopted IFRS", the term used within FRS 101).
+As these template accounts are presented for a UK company this document will refer only to UK-adopted international accounting standards ("UK-adopted IFRS"), the term used within FRS 101.